-Does a larger A/C Unit offer better performance?
+Does a Larger A/C Unit Offer Better Performance?

 This year is the year, and you’re finally going to upgrade your home’s air conditioning unit.
 In fact, you’re going to go the distance and get an even bigger AC unit!
 Bigger should mean better, right?